 Keep in mind that this is not a change, per se.
-There was never an intention to prohibit mag-locks with sensor release on doors with panic hardware and only allow mag-locks with door-hardware release.
+Past editions of the IBC did not prohibit mag-locks with sensor release on doors with panic hardware and only allow mag-locks with door-hardware release.
 Doors with panic hardware can have electromagnetic locks as long as all of the criteria in the adopted codes are met.
 Also note that there is no exception in the IBC that would allow doors requiring panic hardware to have electromagnetic locks instead.
 Panic hardware is still required by the IBC for doors equipped with a lock or latch, serving assembly and educational occupancies with a calculated occupant load of 50 people or more (and high hazard occupancies of any occupant load).
 The electromagnetic lock could be used in addition to the panic hardware, but not in place of it.

 IBC-2024: 1010.2.9 Panic and fire exit hardware.
 (2) Doors provided with panic hardware or fire exit hardware and serving a Group A or E occupancy shall be permitted to be electrically locked in accordance with Section 1010.2.11. (“or 1010.2.12” has been removed)

 ICC Proposal E48-21 has been approved as submitted, so in the 2024 edition of the IBC, the panic hardware section will allow doors to have panic hardware + an electrified lock released by a switch in the panic hardware.
 It will not allow doors that are required to have panic hardware to have panic hardware + an electrified lock released by a sensor.